onto/protobuf-qt/README.md

 This lib should help with usage of generated sources from Google Protobuf files with Qt and QML.

 ### Idea
+Just write plugin for current C++ generator:

-+ Replace std::string by QString
++ Add getter/setter for std::string as QString
 + Mark all messages classes as QObject
 + Add Q_PROPERTY for all messages fields
     - Wrap repeated fields by QQmlListProperty